Dear Your Teen:

-It is advisable to tell them you’re dating at the beginning.
+It is advisable to tell children about new dating partners at the beginning when you’re divorced and dating.
 Teenagers don’t want to feel out of the loop and letting them know you will begin dating will assist them to manage the changes in their emotional lives.
 It’s important to send some key messages in that conversation, like:

 - I’m taking this dating thing slow.

 - I’ll typically date in a way that will not take away from our family time.

 - You’ll be the first to know if I ever develop any genuine feelings for anyone.